sevenbamboos/my-blog-origin/source/_drafts/english-phrasal-verbs.md

-It took him a long time to *_ over* his illness | get About five miles into our journey the engine *_ out* and we broke down completely | cut Do we need to *_ up* tonight or is it informal? | dress I shall never really appreciate what my grandparents *_ though* during the war. | went They just *_ aside* my complaints; it made me very angry. | brushed I *_ for* his story about having lost all his money.
+It took him a long time to *_ over* his illness | get About five miles into our journey the engine *_ out* and we broke down completely | cut Do we need to *_ up* tonight or is it informal? | dress I shall never really appreciate what my grandparents *_ through* during the war. | went They just *_ aside* my complaints; it made me very angry. | brushed I *_ for* his story about having lost all his money.
 How stupid I was! | fell Could you *_ Janet's report up*?
 She promised it last week but I haven't seen it yet. | chase